0kenx/mcp-servers/filesystem/DIFFSPEC.md

-Okay, here is a draft for `DIFFSPEC.md` explaining the design and architecture of the LLM file edit history and review functionality.

----

-# **MCP Edit History & Diff Specification (DIFFSPEC.md)**
+# **MCP Edit History & Diff Specification**

 ## 1. Overview

-This document describes the design for enabling review and revert capabilities for file modifications performed by a Large Language Model (LLM) via a secure MCP (Machine Control Plane) filesystem server.
+This document describes the design for enabling review and revert capabilities for file modifications performed by a Large Language Model (LLM) via an MCP filesystem server.

 The core requirements are: